 - Have a clear idea of what your dog is nervous about.
 Get specific about defining triggers.
-Not just men.
-Men with beards at 20 feet away, or men with beards and hats at 40 feet away.
+For example: not just men, but men with beards at 20 feet away, or men with beards and hats 40 feet away.

 - Study your dog’s body language, to understand when they seem weary, or nervous.

 - It is important to not obviously have treats in your hand.
 When practicing socialization games, you do want your dog to notice the positive (treat) until AFTER they notice the scary thing.